 It is popular for its casual, yet beautiful coordination that combines simple and basic items with high brands.
 Since Yuko is a mother of two children, she offers a lot of easy-to-wear clothes from a mother’s and housewife’s perspectives, and she is admired as a woman.

 Re. is a clothing line developed by Naka Risa who is famously known as an actor and YouTuber in Japan.
 What is unique about this brand is that the whole family is involved in the process of making the brand.
-For example, her sister is involved as the brand ambassador and other member perform various other tasks in the company.
+For example, her sister is involved as the brand ambassador and other members perform various other tasks in the company.

-Japanese female influencers are able to attract customers
+Japanese female influencers can attract customers

-There is no doubt that having your online presence as an influencer is an advantage when starting your own brand.
+There is no doubt that having your online presence as an influencer is an advantage when starting your brand.
 Yet, it should also be noted that the number of followers of the influencer is not the most important thing.
 Rather, the brand philosophy which can resonate with fans seems to matter more.
 The purchasing behaviour comes from the aspiration to be like the influencer, which shows how important it is to have influencers promoting your brand in Japan.